009Kings/beeFree/README.md

 All that logic and bug fixing took about 200% longer than anticipated.
 After the organised list runaround, it was about halfway through the day, and I was introduced to emojis in my git-commits, thus driving me to make my commits as cheesy as my game.
 You can see the time-window of this discovery in my commits.

 After much feet dragging and doing everything else, I finally added a lose condition; the bee's impermanence finally came to fruition in the shape of chartreuse coloured box-wasps.
-Through implimenting the wasp collision detection, I found a couple of fixes that had to be made to my refactered collision code, but I came out with more widely applicable code.
+Through implementing the wasp collision detection, I found a couple of fixes that had to be made to my refactored collision code, but I came out with more widely applicable code.

-After making sure the bee could die, I implimented a radio button in the start modal so that you could start the game in Zen mode should you feel so inclined.
+After making sure the bee could die, I implemented a radio button in the start modal so that you could start the game in Zen mode should you feel so inclined.
 ![Zen Mode or Regular mode?
 The choice is yours with a simple click of a radio button](https://raw.githubusercontent.com/009kings/beeFree/master/readmeImg/radioZen.png)

 ## Thursday (Day 6)